-Previously, Hannah has worked as a support worker for children and adults with disabilities, as a dance teacher for children with disabilities and has volunteered for the Noah’s Ark Toy Library and the Little League Challenger Division.
-Assisting individuals with physical and intellectual disabilities to achieve goals within the community no matter how big or small.
-This has brought Hannah a wonderful sense of joy and pride seeing their independence and confidence grow.
+Previously, Hannah was a support worker for children and adults with disabilities, and a dance teacher for children with disabilities.
+She also volunteered for Noah’s Ark Toy library and the Little League Challenger Division.
+Assisting individuals with physical and intellectual disabilities to achieve goals within the community, no matter how big or small, has brought Hannah a wonderful sense of joy and pride seeing their independence and confidence grow.

 Hannah believes in the benefits of good communication between families and healthcare professionals and is enthusiastic about educating communities on the difficulties faced by children with chronic conditions and disabilities.

 Outside of work, Hannah loves discovering walking tracks, catching up with friends over good coffee and spending time with her Border Collie, Alice.

 Erin graduated with a Bachelor of Science (Physiotherapy) from Curtin University in 2005 and has been working in paediatrics ever since.
 Erin currently also works as a sessional academic at Curtin University supervising undergraduate student paediatric placements and assisting with teaching the paediatric unit.
 She is one of a small team involved in running the Curtin Paediatric Physiotherapy Clinic in Cockburn, part of the School of Physiotherapy Clinical Education program.

 Erin has experience in a wide range of paediatric presentations including developmental, disability and musculoskeletal presentations.
 She has worked in paediatrics in the community, public health, not for profit, tertiary education and private sectors.